 The games in this article represent only a tiny percentage of all the projects that never made it into the hands of gamers.
 Some games might not have made a big impact even if published, but more than a few of them developed an eager fan base.
 Will we ever see any of these games emerge from what is popularly known as "development hell?"
 Only time will tell.

-To learn more about video games and related topics, check out the links on the next page.
+To learn more about video games and related topics, check out the links below.